 Certain officers, directors, and related parties, including entities controlled by Mr. Mazzini, the President and Chief Executive Officer, have engaged in business transactions with the Company which were not the result of arm's length negotiations between independent parties.
 Our management believes that the terms of these transactions were as favorable to us as those that could have been obtained from unaffiliated parties under similar circumstances.
 Future transactions between us and our affiliates will be on terms no less favorable than could be obtained from unaffiliated third parties and will be approved by a majority of the members of our Board of Directors.

-Our common stock is traded on the Over-the-Counter market and is currently quoted on the OTC Market (Other), symbol "SPND".
+Our common stock is traded on the Over-the-Counter market and is currently quoted on the OTC Markets Pink Current, market, symbol "SPND".
+Projected Changes to OTC Markets could adversely affect trading of the Company's stock: